About this course

-Blackboard, LJMU's virtual learning environment, further enhances the learning experience and the use of wikis and group blog videos have received very positive feedback.
+LJMU's virtual learning environment further enhances the learning experience and the use of wikis and group blog videos have received very positive feedback.
 All course lectures and materials are available online.

-When it comes to assessment, methods range from Objective Structured Clinical Examinations (OSCEs) and vivas to written exams, portfolios, reports, reflective pieces, assignments and practical work.
+Assessment methods on this programme include: Objective Structured Clinical Examinations (OSCEs), vivas, written exams, portfolios, reports, reflective pieces, assignments and practical work.